maliput/maliput_documentation/docs/overview.rst

 Available concrete implementations of the abstract API:

-* `maliput_dragway <https://github.com/ToyotaResearchInstitute/maliput_dragway>`_ : `maliput_dragway is an implementation of `maliput`'s API that allows users to instantiate a multilane dragway.
+* `maliput_dragway <https://github.com/ToyotaResearchInstitute/maliput_dragway>`_ : `maliput_dragway is an implementation of `maliput`'s API that allows users to instantiate a multi-Lane dragway.
 All lanes in the dragway are straight, parallel, and in the same segment.
 The ends of each lane are connected together via a "magical loop" that results in vehicles traveling on the Dragway's lanes instantaneously teleporting from one end of the lane to the opposite end of the lane.
-The number of lanes and their lengths, widths, and shoulder widths are all user specifiable.
+The number of lanes and their lengths, widths, and shoulder widths are all user customizable.

 * `maliput_multilane <https://github.com/ToyotaResearchInstitute/maliput_multilane>`_: `maliput_multilane` is an implementation of `maliput`'s API that allows users to instantiate a `RoadNetowork` with the following relevant characteristics:

   * Multiple Lanes are allowed per Segment.
   * Constant width Lanes.
-  * Segments with lateral asphalt extensions, aka shoulders.
+  * Segments with lateral asphalt extensions, a.k.a. shoulders.
   * Line and Arc base geometries, composed with cubic elevation and superelevation polynomials.
   * Semantic Builder API.
   * YAML based map description.